Medical Marijuana for ALS (Lou Gehrig's Disease) in Florida

 Bring a valid Florida ID and neurology records confirming ALS diagnosis, current medication list, and documentation of symptoms being treated.

-Get Certified for ALS (Lou Gehrig's Disease)
+Get Your Medical Marijuana Card for ALS (Lou Gehrig's Disease)

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.